Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 allow the client and server to communicate through standard in. the client is now able to send questions to the server, and the server can respond with yes or no.

 ### 2024-01-05 - finalize proposals
-collectively worked on proposal and finalized game structures and the technical aspects
+finalized game structures and the technical aspects

+### 2024-01-07 - add semaphores to project timeline and planning
+added different semaphores to timeline
+    - control how many questions the server can receive at once
+    - control how many clients can connect to the server

 ## Carmin Vuong